esciencecenter-digital-skills/medical-image-processing/episodes/cts.md

 ## Introduction

 There are various types of CTs and various ways to visualize them.
 Here we will briefly mention some emerging types of CTs so you can know what to expect in terms of the data and file types.
 Then we will explore algorithms for visualization.
 Someone without a background in radiology might assume that once a CT is converted out of a <>sinogram<> into a scrollable image, there is little left to be done.
 This depends upon your perspective.
 For human readers who want to do any kind of qualitative analysis, or even in some cases simply check the results of a machine learning algorithm, various visualization techniques can be of use.
-These include not only maximum intensity and minimum intensity projections but also volume rendering or even taking the CT out of the computer into 3D printing.
+These include not only maximum intensity and minimum intensity projections but also volume rendering or even taking the CT out of the computer into 3D printing, holograms or virtual reality.
 In other cases we will want to visualize the CT and another modality at the same time.
 This is accomplished with fusion imaging.
-The basics of some visualizations will be covered in this episode as visualization is a worthy research topic in and of itself.
+The basics of some visualizations will be covered in this episode as visualization is a worthy and active research topic in and of itself.

 ### Different types of CT data

 From the perspective of computation there is not always a significant difference in all CTs even if they have different acquisition protocols.
-For example a high resolution CT (HRCT) may look prettier, and have had a different scanning protocol,  but in the end we are still speaking about a 3D array of voxels.
+For example a high resolution CT (HRCT) may look prettier, and have had a different scanning protocol,  but in the end we still have a 3D array of voxels albeit with different real-world measurements.
 There are however a few kinds of CT where the shape of the data will be different.

 The most prominent case of this is perfusion CT where the data is taken to show blood flow.
 TRATRA HERE WE WILL PUT IN AN EXPLANATION ABOUT THESE FILES